-Are you looking to buy the best Sony headphones?
-You're in the right place.
+Are you looking to buy a pair of the best Sony headphones?
+This is the guide for you.

-It’s not just the over-ears that impress us.
-Sony also tops our list of the best true wireless earbuds in 2020, with the Sony WF-1000XM3s.
-These blew us away with their sophisticated noise cancellation and their fist-pumping sound.
+But it’s not only the over-ear headphones that impress us.
+Sony also tops our list of the best true wireless earbuds in 2021, with the Sony WF-1000XM3s.
+These really blew us away with their fist-pumping sound and sophisticated noise cancellation.

 While Sony excels in over-ear headphones, it's becoming a big player in the field of true wireless too.
 This is good news for music-lovers but makes it harder than ever to pick the best Sony headphones for you.

-If you’re thinking of buying a pair of the best headphones on the market, read on for our roundup of all the Sony cans and buds we've reviewed, ranked from our favorites to the ones we're not so keen on.
+If you’re considering a pair of the best headphones you can buy right now, read on for our selection of all the Sony cans and buds we've reviewed, ranked from our favorites to the ones we're not so keen on.

 The Sony WH-1000XM3 are our overall favorite headphones, wireless headphones, and noise-cancelling headphones two years in a row – and not just because they're excellent at blocking out environmental noise.